 Start using.
 Finally, you scored a touchdown!
 Still not the end.
 Another point you don’t want to skip as there may be a lot of game changers for the customer.

 Feedback.
 People will tell you about their experience.
 Get this on paper too.

 Support.
 Depending on this one, a reported issue can be either solved peacefully or raised to the tenth power.

 The list goes on.
 Keep in mind that these are stages, not touchpoints.
 At each stage, there can be one, two or more touchpoints!

 This process is tricky so here’s something to keep in mind while nailing touch points.

 - You may kill it at each point, but if your UX lacks consistency the whole thing goes kaboom.
 Watch for those terrible gaps in UX path.
 You want your journey to be smooth and so do your customers.
 Do not disappoint them!

-- Use push – pull strategy.
+- Use the push-pull strategy.
 Ideally, each step should be designed in such a way that it pushes happy customers towards the next stage.
 And the next stage is designed to pull them from the previous one.